What is the Best Day to Fire an Employee?

 Fire an employee when the decision has been made that employment termination is necessary.
 Preferably, this decision is made mid-week, early in the day on Tuesday, Wednesday or Thursday.

 This gives the employee some work hours during the week, and she doesn't feel as if she wasted her time coming to work which happens when you fire an employee on Monday.

-Even in this connected world, Friday is a bad day to fire an employee, since so many next steps are difficult to take on the weekend.
-But, an employment termination specialist, one of my readers, responded to my recommendation that statistically, firing an employee on Friday leads to fewer incidents.
-(So, different experts have different recommendations.)
+Friday is a bad day to fire an employee since so many next steps are difficult to take on the weekend.
+But, some employment termination specialists suggest that firing an employee on Friday leads to fewer incidents.

 Avoid incidents and upset coworkers by asking the employee to meet you after hours to pick up their items.
 Obtain all company access keys or equipment, electronics, and company-owned materials before the employee leaves for home.
 Use this employment ending checklist for guidance.

 Provide a quiet, private space if the employee is upset or crying.
 Always treat the employee with respect and in a dignified manner.